wwadge/awair-bridge/README.md

 firebase means the app will run on some server and the token is stored in firebase DB which is free for the data storage requirement.

-# Running on raspberry pi
+# Running on raspberry pi/docker

-It's java so it should run anywhere, but simplest again is to use docker:
+It's java so it should run anywhere, but simplest is to use docker:

 ``
 sudo docker run -d --restart=always -v ~/awair-bridge:/data -it -e persistence.type=local -e persistence.localFile=/data/token.json -e awair_token=YOUR-AWAIR-TOKEN  -e pw.initialRefreshToken=YOUR-FIRST-REFRESH-TOKEN wwadge/awair-bridge
 ``

+For raspberry pi v3 please try:  wwadge/awair-bridge:armv7

 # Running on google cloud

-WARNING: Cloudflare might block this request for you forcing you to use a VPN

 1. Create new firebase project (https://firebase.google.com/).
 Note down your project-id to set later on.
 2. Firestore DB -> create database.
 Keep production mode selected.
 Any location.